jovan-developer/rsschool-cv/cv.md

 ### Education

 * Took HTML and CSS courses almost 3 years ago
-* Work in Frilance about 2 years
+* Work in Freelance about 2 years
 * I've been working for the company for the last year as frontend dev (vue and html + css)

 ***